json-api-dotnet/JsonApiDotNetCore/docs/usage/resource-graph.md

 }
 ```

-Be aware that the previous command does not inject resource definitions and service layer overrides.
-You can combine it with auto-discovery to register them.
+Be aware that this does not register resource definitions, resource services and repositories.
+You can combine it with auto-discovery to achieve this.

 ```c#
 // Startup.cs